Built-in tools¶

 Stores multiple facts from the conversation | Saving structured facts during the call |

-The platform includes these tools in the assistant's {tools} prompt parameter automatically.
+The platform includes built-in tools in the assistant's {tools} prompt parameter automatically.
+In the agent's Built-in Tools section, admins can also disable tools an agent should not use.

 Start with the Email Tool¶